Train Travel in Europe: The Ultimate Guide!

 - Couchette – you’ll share a cabin with other travellers.
-Couchettes are normally for 6 people, and offer a small bed with sheet and blanket for you to use.
+Couchettes are normally for 6 people and offer a small bed with sheet and blanket for you to use.
 A more comfortable option than a seat, but cheaper than a sleeper.

-- Sleeper – depending on you group number, you’ll share your cabin with other travellers.
+- Sleeper – depending on your group number, you’ll share your cabin with other travellers.
 Sleeper compartments are for up to 3 people, with a comfy bed, duvet, sink and space for hanging clothes.
 Often refreshments and breakfast are included.